vareger/zksync-sdk-dart/README.md

 print(withdrawTx);
 ```

-Assets will be withdrawn to the target wallet after the zero-knowledge proof of zkSync block with this operation is generated and verified by the mainnet contract.
+Assets will be withdrawn to the target address after a zero-knowledge proof of zkSync block with this operation is generated and verified by the mainnet contract (which usually takes about 2-10 min).

 ### Forced and Full exit

-Also you can withdraw all your funds back to your onchain account
+Also you can force full withdrawal of all your funds back to your onchain account with a single command:

 On zkSync